About Us

 Nina Wollberg, Volunteer Partner

-Nina has been a devoted volunteer partner with Badilika Uishi’s team since 2023.
-As a social work student, Nina prioritizes warmth and dedication in all her relationships.
-Nina is passionate about empowering vulnerable groups through counseling and care coordination in hospital, clinic, and human services settings.
-Witnessing Badilika Uishi’s transformative impact on the community continually moves her, and she cherishes the opportunity to learn and grow alongside the team.
+Nina was introduced to Badilika Uishi in 2023 and has been a devoted volunteer partner ever since .
+Professionally, Nina is a social worker and also an agritourism business owner based in Atri, Italy.
+Nina is passionate about empowering vulnerable groups and says that witnessing Badilika Uishi’s transformative impact on the community continually moves her.
+Nina cherishes the opportunity to learn and grow alongside the team in Kawangware.